JamesMGithire/phase-1-week-3-project/Readme.md

         A librarian may use a catalog to keep track of the books and classifications.
         <br><br>
         It may take a lot of time and energy finding a book in a hardcopy catalog of books that the library owns.
-The librarian has to cross check that data with the data kept after borrowing for each book that has been checked out and fill the necessary information.<br><br>
+The librarian has to cross check that book with the data kept after borrowing for each book that has been checked out and fill the necessary information.<br><br>
         This monotonous activity can lead to boredom and strain on the body for sitting for too long.
         </p><br>